 We hold onto the hope that, one day, the scene's top wonderers would find their way back home after getting to the bag with their watered-down sound.
 And when it was announced that D-E-V-L-I-N would be releasing The Outcast, excitement in grimeland hit the Twittersphere with force.
 Snippets and Insta pics of the MC in the studio with veteran producer Lewi White was enough to get people talking about his long-awaited return to grime's core.
 But upon pressing play on The Outcast, I wasn't expecting much; after two highly-polished LPs before it, could you really blame me?

-After the opening moments, though, I was fully involved: from start to finish, the 13-tracker proved to be one of the most balanced and well-put-together grime sets to hit my inbox since its stars moved from making mixtapes to albums.
-For me, this was the Bud, Sweat & Beers debut I always wanted to hear.
+After the opening moments, though, I was fully involved; from start to finish, the 13-tracker proved to be one of the most balanced and well-put-together grime sets to hit my inbox since its stars moved from making mixtapes to albums.
+For me, this was the Bud, Sweat & Beers debut I always wanted from Dev.

 Opening up the set we have "Pirate"—one of the 11 tracks produced by Lewi White, who uses a number of classic instrumentals (e.g. Big E-D's spine-rattling "Frontline" from 2003) as his base for a concoction of sounds you would typically hear in a pirate radio set.
 Devlin sounds as hungry as ever as he reminisces on his mic-spraying days of old, before handing it over to close friend and collaborator Syer B—who sounds as energetic here as he does on Sidewinder tapes from the mid-2000s.
 "Fun To Me", the album's second single following "Live In The Booth", is up next, and for the fact that Devlin chose a menacing Terror Danjah riddim to bar on shows us exactly where his head is at.